Muhsigbokz/muhsigbokz_ptu_resources/README.md

 A pack with some Macros GMs might like.
 This pack is hidden to players when imported, because they can spoil preparations and would likely not function for players.

-No third Add-On Modules required.### [GM] CapRate of Token (w/o Shiny)

-In `src/gm-macros/cap-rate-base100.js`

-This macro calculates a Pokémons capture rate for a d100 roll.
-It sends the calculation and result to chat as a whisper to GM.
-It takes into account:

-1. The Evolution Line of the Pokémon Species (care for custom Pokémon)
-2. The Pokémons Level
-3. HP
-4. Injuries
-5. Effects

-Care about the Effects.
-Any effect that does not look like a Round/Turn Move info or a Training/Order is assumed to be a 'bad status' that improves the catch rate.
-Always double-check the calc does not take something into account it should not.

-### [GM] Set LinkActorData for whole directories, no sub directories
+No third Add-On Modules required.### [GM] Set LinkActorData for whole directories, no sub directories

 In `src/gm-macros/folder-wise-link-actor-data.js`